BioNCphilic/bioncphilic.github.io/index.md

 ### Here is [my python code](/post/corrected_portland_model.html) for the model.
 Please note there are some data gaps due to changes made recently on the CDC website.

 # Land Classification Project
+## The learning goals for this project were:
+* Group pixels by similar spectral signatures using K-means clustering algorithm
+* Use a pickle to store and retrieve an object
+* Use a decorator to modify and extend functions

 ### This project used an unsupervised K-means clustering algorithm to group land cover pixels by similar spectral signatures.
 The K-means algorithm helps to reveal patterns or clusters that have minimal within-cluster variation.
 This study used the [harmonized Sentinal/Landsat multispectral dataset](https://lpdaac.usgs.gov/documents/1698/HLS_User_Guide_V2.pdf) to look at patterns in vegetation data.
 The HUC region 6 watershed covers the drainage of the Tennessee River Basin from Kentucky to the Gulf of Mexico.
 Most of the Tuckasegee River basin, where I live, is within this region is forested.

 <img src="img/jackson_county.png">